-And on Monday’s edition of America’s Newsroom, Fox anchor Carley Shimkus may have inadvertently let the cat out of the bag: Nobody was talking about critical race theory until a year ago — when Fox started to hype the threat of “reimagining our history.”
+And on Monday’s edition of America’s Newsroom, Fox reporter Carley Shimkus may have inadvertently let the cat out of the bag: Nobody was talking about critical race theory until a year ago — when Fox started to hype the threat of “reimagining our history.”

 It did not seem to occur to either Shimkus, nor to co-anchors Bill Hemmer and Dana Perino, that the idea of “looking at the positives that America has done to overcome all the racism of our past” must by definition involve acknowledging “the racism of our past” from which the country had to grow — which would then open up the question of how much work might still remain.

 Later that day, in a segment warning of schools teaching “Reading, Writing, and Racism,” America Reports co-anchor John Roberts clearly established in an interview with Rep. Nancy Mace (R-SC) that the goal for congressional Republicans was to “get on the record, lay the groundwork for November 2022.”